How to Generate B2B Leads

 - Follow up

-To learn how to create follow-ups that receive responses, check out our article highlighting eight effective writing tips.
+To learn how to create follow-ups that receive responses, go through our article highlighting eight effective writing tips.

 3. LinkedIn & other social media platforms.